aws-samples/aws-iot-greengrass-boto3/README.md

 ## Step 2: Create an Amazon SageMaker notebook instance and clone this repository
 1. Please follow the [Amazon SageMaker developer guide](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) and create a new Amazon SageMaker notebook instance.
 2. Clone this repository into the local directory on a newly created notebook instance.
-3. Please enure that IAM Role of the newly created notebook instance has the permissions for creating ressources for the following services:
+3. Please ensure that the IAM Role of the newly created notebook instance has the permissions for creating resources for the following services:
    - AWS Lambda
    - AWS IoT Core
    - AWS IoT Greengrass